-Former para champion Reid retires from athletics
+Former champion Reid retires from athletics

 Her last major triumph came in winning long jump T44 gold in 2017 at the IPC World Championships in London and she also competed at Tokyo 2020.

-"Away from the track, sport has led me to experiences I never dreamed of," Reid added, thanking coach Aston Moore.
+"Away from the track, sport has led me to experiences I never dreamed of...
+From visiting a leprosy hospital in Nepal, walking the London Fashion Week catwalk, MasterChef and Dancing On Ice," Reid added, thanking coach Aston Moore.

-"From visiting a leprosy hospital in Nepal, to walking the London Fashion Week catwalk, from MasterChef to Dancing On Ice, from TedTalks to acting, to forging new careers in broadcasting and motivational speaking, to meeting some of the most incredible people and team-mates from all over the world and all walks of life - including my husband [Canadian wheelchair racer Brent Lakatos]."
+She said as well as forging careers in broadcasting and motivational speaking, she has met "some of the most incredible people and team-mates from all over the world and all walks of life - including my husband [Canadian wheelchair racer Brent Lakatos]".